S550099/first-repo/README.md

 # first-repo

-ChanduGoud - is a good man
+Hey this is chandugoud